jlongster/css-animations.js/README.md

 animations, in addition to creating and deleting animations themselves.

+## Demos

+* Adding a keyframe to an existing animation: http://jsbin.com/esocaw/1/edit
+* Modifying a keyframe of an existing animation: http://jsbin.com/esocaw/7/edit
+* Creating a new animation: http://jsbin.com/esocaw/9/edit

 ## Usage

 Download `css-animations.js` to your project and load it.
 It works as